TerrelBrinkley/Hello-World/README.md

 # Hello-World

 Hello!
 Welcome to the new beinging of my coding journey.
-My gaol is to provide value just as this community has done for me.
+My goal is to provide value just as much as this community has done for me.